Jesse Helms: 1990 re-election campaign

-Outcome

 Helms won the election with 1,087,331 votes (52.5 percent) to Gantt's 981,573 (47.4 percent).
 In his victory statement, Helms noted the unhappiness of some media outlets over his victory, paraphrasing a line from Casey at the Bat: "There's no joy in Mudville tonight.
 The mighty ultra-liberal establishment, and the liberal politicians and editors and commentators and columnists have struck out."

 Fourth Senate term (1991–1997)

 In the early 1990s, Helms was a vocal opponent of the North American Free Trade Agreement (NAFTA).

 In August 1991, Helms became one of six Republicans on the Select Senate Committee on POW-MIA Affairs that would investigate the number of Americans still missing in the aftermath of the Vietnam War following renewed interest.